-It was only this spring I found the joy in Rumchata, a tasty creme based treat that taste like drinking Cinnamon Toast Crunch, yes really.
+Those who know me know I LOVE Rumchata, it is a tasty creme based treat that taste like drinking Cinnamon Toast Crunch, yes really.
 Can you say yum yum.
 I’m not really a drinker, but I do enjoy margaritas and sweet drinks.
 You know the ones, they go down smooth and taste oh so good.
+But you can also cook with it, and when I found Rumchata cupcakes on Pinterest I had to give it a try.

 There is even an app for Rumchata recipes!